 Kosher salt- you will need about ½ teaspoon of kosher salt for this recipe.

-Apples- we like to use granny smith apples for this recipe, they are a little bit less sweet, but any kind of your favorite apples will work!
+Apples- we like to use green apples for this recipe, they are a little bit less sweet, but any kind of your favorite apples will work!

 Crumble topping

-Flour– we used all-purpose flour for this recipe, cake flour will work great as well.
+Flour– I used all-purpose flour for this recipe, cake flour will work great as well.

 Cinnamon- we love adding cinnamon to the topping.

-Melted butter- use unsalted butter for this recipe. melt your butter in the microwave or on the stovetop.
-Melted butter adds to this banana bread lots of moisture.
+Melted butter- use unsalted butter for this. melt your butter in the microwave or on the stovetop.

 Instructions